 - Waxed wood

-- Surfaces painted with water based paint
+- Surfaces painted with water-based paint

 - Unsealed porous surfaces like limestone or marble

 Now you know the pitfalls to avoid you can steam clean easily with no hassle!
-Our final tip is make sure you’ve got the right steam cleaning accessories based on the jobs you use your appliance for the most.
+Our final tip is to make sure you’ve got the right steam cleaning accessories based on the jobs you use your appliance for the most.
 Trust us, having the right attachments really does make a world of difference!